Chavitos! Nature School

 Jose (he/him/his) teaches both mornings and afternoons in September-May and is a Native Spanish speaker.

-Valeria (she, her, hers) teaches Monday through Friday afternoons.
-Vale is a native Spanish speaker.
+Vale (she, her, hers) teaches Monday-Friday afternoons at the preschool.
+She is a Native Spanish speaker.

 Kate Fontana (she/her/hers) is the co-founder and steward of the Sanctuary Northwest, whose mission is to transform the lives of trauma survivors for the better; and to nurture strong, resilient families, communities and ecosystems where all life thrives.
 Kate has been supporting the spiritual development of womxn and families since 2014.